EpicRobbie5/EpicRobbie5.github.io/README.md

 ### To Deploy Locally
 1. Clone the repository
-2. Open `index.html` in your web browser
+2. Go to `epicrobbie5.github.com` in your web browser
 3. No build process required!

 ## 📝 Future Enhancements